adedayomatt/vantagebook/README.md

-# Documentation
+# NOTICE
-Please refer to https://docs.google.com/document/d/1X00aD5k_R_tKRQsBXXsPqZOkcnQFruxvbbkWqOyzW_Y/edit?usp=sharing for this project documentation
+The working repository for this project has been moved to https://github.com/TinklingDigital/vantagebook